 Until May 8, 2014, NMF Holdings was externally managed by the Investment Adviser.
 As of May 8, 2014, the Investment Adviser now serves as the external investment adviser to NMFC.
 The Administrator provides the administrative services necessary for operations.
 The Investment Adviser and Administrator are wholly-owned subsidiaries of New Mountain Capital.
-New Mountain Capital is a firm with a track record of investing in the middle market and with assets under management (which includes amounts committed, not all of which have been drawn down and invested to date) totaling more than \$12.0 billion as of March 31, 2014, which includes total assets held by NMF Holdings.
+New Mountain Capital is a firm with a track record of investing in the middle market and with assets under management totaling more than \$15.0 billion(1), which includes total assets held by the Company.
 New Mountain Capital focuses on investing in defensive growth companies across its private equity, public equity, and credit investment vehicles.
 NMF Holdings, formerly known as New Mountain Guardian (Leveraged), L.L.C., was originally formed as a subsidiary of Guardian AIV by New Mountain Capital in October 2008.
 Guardian AIV was formed through an allocation of approximately \$300.0 million of the \$5.1 billion of commitments supporting New Mountain Partners III, L.P., a private equity fund managed by New Mountain Capital.
 In February 2009, New Mountain Capital formed a co-investment vehicle, New Mountain Guardian Partners, L.P., comprising \$20.4 million of commitments.

 Until April 25, 2014, AIV Holdings was a Delaware corporation that was originally incorporated on March 11, 2011.
 AIV Holdings was dissolved on April 25, 2014.
 Guardian AIV, a Delaware limited partnership, was AIV Holdings' sole stockholder.
 AIV Holdings was a closed-end, non-diversified management investment company that was regulated as a BDC under the 1940 Act.
 As such, AIV Holdings was obligated to comply with certain regulatory requirements.
-AIV Holdings was treated, and complied with the requirements to continue to qualify annually, as a RIC under the Code.
+AIV Holdings was treated, and complied with the requirements to qualify annually, as a RIC under the Code.